xmartlabs/xmartlabs.github.io/_posts/2019-07-01-redshift-snowflake.md

 If you manage sensitive information, for example, Protected Health Information (PHI), one of your top concerns must be to have an infrastructure that correctly protects your data and complies to the highest standards.

 Redshift provides robust and customizable end-to-end encryption, network isolation using VPCs and audit options through CloudTrail integration, among other features.
-Also, AWS services comply to [several programs](https://aws.amazon.com/compliance/programs/), meaning you can configure your cluster to satisfy well-known regulations.
+Also, AWS services comply with [several programs](https://aws.amazon.com/compliance/programs/), meaning you can configure your cluster to satisfy well-known regulations.

 Snowflake also takes security seriously and provides always-on encryption on both your in-transit and at-rest data, VPN network isolation and also complies with security regulations.
 The important detail here is that these security options will depend on the [plan you selected](https://www.snowflake.com/pricing/), so you should take extra care when selecting the plan that fits your needs best.